itjraymond/java.fun_with_types/README.md

 Last, when we read code, String or Integer does not convey much meaning when it comes to Sku.

 Here we are going to create a Sku type which will increase readability and safety.
-The caveat, it comes at a cost of some added complexity.
+The caveat, it comes at a cost of some added complexity - but shouldn't add complexity to the overall Domain Design.

-In this installment,
-we will create a Sku type (value object) and we should demonstrate how to POST/GET such a Sku (serialize and deserialize automatically).
+In this installment, we will create a Sku type (value object) and we should demonstrate how to POST/GET such a Sku ( serialize and deserialize automatically).
 In addition, we will show how to save it to a datastore as VARCHAR.
+We will be using postgres

 ## Sku Type: a simple value object

-To accomplish a simple value object (sometime called Alias Types), we can use class or record.
+To accomplish a simple value object (sometime called Alias Types such as in Kotlin), we can use class or record.
 Since we do not want to modify the value once it is set, we will go with record (later we will use class because we will want the value to be transformed upon creation).

 It is always nice to provide a `of` factory method - I find it more readable than using the `new` keyword.
-We also want to override the toString() as it can be convenient when passed to methods such as println(sku), it will call the toString() internally.
+We also want to override the toString() as it can be convenient when passed to methods such as `println(sku)` which call the `.toString()` internally.
 Last, we need to define custom serializer and deserializer.
-Here is what our Sku looks like:
+Here is what our Sku looks
+like:

 &nbsp;